 William Chambers gained a First Class Hons degree in Textile Design at the Scottish College of Textiles before studying millinery at Metropolitan University.
 He worked for luxury haberdashery VV Rouleaux before setting up William Chambers Millinery in 2008 after winning the VICE UK Creative 30 competition.
 He has won Accessory Designer of the Year three times at the Scottish Fashion Awards, in 2010, 2012 and 2014.
 He launched William Chambers Cashmere in 2016, winning the Scotland Re:Designed Cashmere Design Award with the first collection.

-He exhibits his collections twice a year at London Fashion Week, and his hats are stocked in the UK's best department stores, including Harrods, Fenwick and Fortnum & Mason.
+He exhibits regularly at London Fashion Week, and his hats are stocked in the UK's best department stores, including Harrods and Fortnum & Mason.

 In 2015, Joy City Shanghai held the first major exhibition of his hats, arranged by HAI Marketing in conjunction with the China-Britain Business Council as part of the UK-China Year of Cultural Exchange 2015.
 The exhibition featured over 20 of his designs, displayed alongside jewellery by designer Octavia Yang.

 Celebrities who have worn his hats include Kelis, Kate Moss, Suzi Perry, Joan Jett, Ana Matronic, Eleanor Tomlinson, Suki Waterhouse, Tiffany Tang, Ashley Jensen, Roisin Murphy, Livia Firth, Anna Della Russo and Judy Murray, who commissioned a Chambers hat for her son Andy’s wedding - photos of which appeared in every UK newspaper the next day.